trandinhkhoa/distributed-system-project/README.md

 # distributed-system-project

+NOTE: Run the command from the root directory of the project

 To use the Hash Machine, you need to launch the servers in different terminals, like so:

 ./start.sh server

-You should launch several servers at once, but you need to tell the system how many servers are here.
+You should launch several (we recommend 3, not too much, enough to see the benefit) servers at once, but you need to tell the system how many servers are here.

 Then launch the load balancer :